apache/datasketches-website/docs/Theta/ThetaSetOpsCornerCases.md

 * The tests for the Theta Sketch can be found in the class *[org.apache.datasketches.theta.CornerCaseThetaSetOperationsTest](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.theta.CornerCaseThetaSetOperationsTest.java)*
 * The tests for the Tuple Sketch can be found in the class *[org.apache.datasketches.tuple.aninteger.CornerCaseTupleSetOperationsTest](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.tuple.aninteger.CornerCaseTupleSetOperationsTest.java)*

-The details of how this mode is used in run-time code can be found in the class *[org.apache.datasketches.tuple.AnotB.java](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.tuple.AnotB.java)*.
+The details of how this model is used in run-time code can be found in the class *[org.apache.datasketches.tuple.AnotB.java](https://github.com/apache/datasketches-java/blob/master/src/main/java/org.apache.datasketches.tuple.AnotB.java)*.